jjdelacruz1/Phase1Project/README.md

 - Breaking up our code into different files/modules so that they're easier to reuse as well helping to decrease the chance of merge conflicts
 - Integrating APIs that require authentication

+**Challenges We Came Across**

+Many of the challenges we encountered pertained to the app's search feature such as:
+- Figuring out how to make the search results appear on an actual 'results' page
+- Looking into why the search wasn't working on the results page, while it works fine on the homepage

 ## Our Team